Spain: Art

 Artists from Spain have been highly influential in the development of various European and American artistic movements.
 Due to historical, geographical and generational diversity, Spanish art has known a great number of influences.
-The Mediterranean heritage with Greco-Roman and some Moorish and influences in Spain, especially in Andalusia, is still evident today.
+The Mediterranean heritage with Greco-Roman and some Moorish influences in Spain, especially in Andalusia, is still evident today.
 European influences include Italy, Germany and France, especially during the Renaissance, Spanish Baroque and Neoclassical periods.
 There are many other autochthonous styles such as the Pre-Romanesque art and architecture, Herrerian architecture or the Isabelline Gothic.